capythulhu/nyancat/README.md

 `Foo`

 I mean, it seems basic (and it is) but look closer. **A label declaration must always start with an upper-case letter.** We recommend you to use Pascal Case.

-You can reference labels that weren't declarated before your current line, as long as every label has an unique name. **There can only be one label declaration per line.**
+You can reference labels that weren't declared before your current line, as long as every label has an unique name. **There can only be one label declaration per line.**

 You can jump through labels using jump tasks, of which we'll talk about very soon.